-Next is the unique so-called barrier islands in the South coast of Zealand, comprised of Glænø, Ormø, Dybsø, Enø and Gavnø, and a handful of small islets.
+Next is the unique so-called barrier islands in the South coast of Zealand, comprised of Glænø, Enø and Gavnø, and a handful of small islets.
 The islands form a border between Zealand and the South Sea of Denmark are nicknamed the South Zealand Double Shore.
-These islands were formed thousands of years ago when the low lying areas behind them where flooded, and thus huge lagoons formed, today indluding the fiords of Dybsø and Karrebæk.
+These islands were formed thousands of years ago when the low lying areas behind them where flooded, and thus huge lagoons formed, today including the fiords of Dybsø and Karrebæk.
 The distinct island geography includes sandy beaches, salt marshes, reed marshes and beach meadows, and thus large bird habitats.
 Beach camping, long walks and kayaking are three key activities around these islands to enjoy the nature.

 Further up north in Zealand lies two long fiords, Isefjord and Roskilde Fjord, the former almost 35 kilometers in length and Denmark largest of its kind.
 The two fiords have a number of very small islets, but two larger islands – Orø and Eskilsø - are nice to visit to enjoy the beautiful landscape.

-Off the Eastern coast of Zealand, Præstø Fiord has a couple of small uninhabited islands in a wild natural setting – great for kayak trips.
-Further north, in the strait between Denmark and Sweden, there are two must-visit but very different smaller islands.
+Off the Eastern coast of Zealand, in the strait between Denmark and Sweden, there are two must-visit but very different smaller islands.
 Saltholm is rather large but uninhabited today.
 It has a very interesting past and history – perhaps the most unknown pearl very close to Copenhagen and not described by any tourist brochure.
 Getting to Saltholm is actually quite difficult.
-The other island is Ven, which his actually Swedish.
+The other island is Ven, which is actually Swedish.
 It has been included in our Ø-dyssey due to its proximity to Denmark and because it used to be Danish before year 1660.
 The island is wonderfully idyllic and invites for a coastal walk circumnavigation on small paths.
 Further to this, Ven has a super interesting museum: The observatory used by famous astronomer Tycho Brahe.
 Finally, three artificial islands are present in Øresund between Denmark and Sweden.
 The Danish Sea Fort Islands, each with largest fortresses, which were build many years ago to protect Copenhagen from foreign invasions.

-Finally, the islands of Bornholm and Ertholmene, lies far away in the Baltic Sea of East of “mainland Denmark”.
+The islands of Bornholm and Ertholmene lies far away in the Baltic Sea, to the East of “mainland Denmark”.
 The islands are made of granite rock, including dramatic formations, and has many natural and historical wonders.
 Perhaps Bornholm is the most touristy of all the islands in our Ø-dyssey, and also one of the geographically largest.
-But we could not resist the tempt of including this gem in our Danish island hopping tour-de-force
+But we could not resist the tempt of including this gem in our Danish island hopping tour-de-force.

-Selected pics from our Danish Ø-dyssey - Part V:
+Selected pics from all islands - part V: